 Club evenings include photo talks from enthusiasts and professionals, competitions and above all the chance to share a love of taking pictures.

-in 1969 the club moved to the Manchester Unity Hall and Institute and since then has several other venues until 2008 .
-We now meet at the Bristish Legion, Hall Croft< Beeston where we have been made most welcome.
+in 1969 the club moved to the Manchester Unity Hall and Institute and then had several other venues until 2008 when we moved to the British Legion.
+Most recently (from the start of 2023) we have met at the Beeston Old Town Hall.

 One venue that has remained constant is the use of Beeston library for our annual exhibition .